zabbix/zabbix-docker/Dockerfiles/build-sqlite3/ubuntu/README.md

 # Zabbix build base (SQLite3) images

 These are the only official Zabbix build base (SQLite3) Docker images.
-They are based on Alpine Linux v3.11, v3.14, Ubuntu 20.04 (focal), CentOS 8 and Oracle Linux 8 images.
+They are based on Alpine Linux v3.15, Ubuntu 20.04 (focal), 22.04 (jammy), CentOS Stream 8 and Oracle Linux 8 images.
 The available versions of the image are:

     Zabbix build base 4.0 (tags: alpine-4.0-latest, ubuntu-4.0-latest, centos-4.0-latest)
     Zabbix build base 4.0.* (tags: alpine-4.0.*, ubuntu-4.0.*, centos-4.0.*)